How to fix problems in a new build home

 If you are still unsatisfied with your builder’s response after contacting your warranty provider you can either take a legal route – which is certain to be expensive – or you could also consider some form of direct action in an attempt to shame your builder into taking your complaints seriously.
 Homebuyers have, for example:

-- Contacted the press – though remember many newspapers are reliant on advertising from developers and may not want to upset them
+- Contacted the press – though some local newspapers are reliant on advertising from developers and may not want to upset them

 - Hung banners from their home, visible from the sales centre, with such slogans as: “Don’t buy a home here until you have spoken to me”